Hoekz/JS-TDD-201/Timing/module-timing.md

 And we can write a test that increments the time by a few different amounts and then `cancel` the interval in [our test file](/Timing/sinon.test.js#L52-66).

+### run the tests

+We can of course run the tests and see that they all pass.